libondev/pxd/README.md

 # PXD
 Vue component library based on radix-vue and geist design system.
 Everything is just right.

-> [!WARNING]
-> This is a COMMUNITY PROJECT, not associated with Vercel, originating from [Vercel design system](https://vercel.com/geist/introduction).

 > [!IMPORTANT]
 > The library is still under development and may undergo major changes at any time.

+> [!INFO]
+> This is a COMMUNITY PROJECT, not associated with Vercel, originating from [Vercel design system](https://vercel.com/geist/introduction).
+Did not strictly follow its implementation, and added some personal ideas.

 ## Install